 3. Avoid Testing Shades of Grey

-To avoid the case of the "tallest of the midgets" you need to ensure the three or four brand positioning ideas you are testing are clear and distinct from one another.
+To avoid the case of the “best of the worst” you need to ensure the three or four brand positioning ideas you are testing are clear and distinct from one another.

 One common mistake is testing brand positioning concepts that are very similar, while expecting nuances to result in significant differences.
 Prescribers and patients alike look at ideas holistically, so subtle differences will not stand-out.
 The key is to ensure that all statements represent distinctly different ideas and are written in the same format.